 Budak Second is one of the online store businesses that uses the Instagram marketplace which was established in 2019.
 The implementation of the dropshipping system in this store can be said to be a success with a comparison in 1 month of being able to sell dozens of used clothes with uniqueness, The goods sold are branded clothes which according to the store owner the price of the clothes can increase in price, of course, with the existing system and marketing management in the Budak Second Instagram online store.
-The growing dropship system in this store requires legal rules that will determine whether or not the dropshipping system makes this store grow every transaction.
+The growing dropship system in this store requires legal rules that will determine whether or not the dropshipping system process on the Budak Second Instagram online store is allowed and what system makes this store grow every transaction.